niksilver/elm-explained/functions/DefiningFunctions.md

 ## Type tags for records are also functions

-This next line defines a type called `Point`, and its associated tag/constructor (also called `Point`).
+Next we define a type called `Point`, and its associated tag/constructor (also called `Point`).
 But that tag is also a function from the plain record to a `Point`.
 This is exactly the same idea as with simple type tags.
-We can see this with the `map` function.
+We can see this when we use it with the `map` function.

 ```elm
 type Point = Point { x : Float, y : Float }